 If you have been thinking of building an in-ground swimming pool in your backyard, you must first decide what material you want your new pool to be constructed of.
-So how do you choose between the two most common options, an in-ground pool with a vinyl liner and one with a fiberglass liner?
+So how do you choose between the two most common options, an in-ground pool with a vinyl liner or a fiberglass pool?
 Read this comparison guide to find out which type of pool is best for your home.

 Fiberglass pools have been on the market since the 1950s.
 They are an excellent choice if you have the cash to spend upfront.
 Unlike vinyl liner pools, fiberglass pools are not built on-site.
 Instead, they are manufactured in a factory using an existing mold and transported to your home as a single piece.